CTable¶

 Minimum live, non-null value.

 Supported dtypes: bool, int, uint, float, string, bytes.
 Strings are compared lexicographically.
 Null sentinel values are skipped.
+When where is provided, only rows matching the boolean predicate are included.

 - notnull() ndarray[source]¶